Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Proof of the Main Theorem

+\begin{lemma} It is possible to perform a set of forward moves on path $P$, similar to that described in Lemma~\ref{second}, such that if we subsequently we perform the following transformation: \begin{enumerate} \item We change the values of nodes $v\in e_{k}\setminus e_{k-1}$ to $\mu[v]$, and of those in $e_{k}\cap e_{k-1}$ to $1+\mu[v]$, where $\mu[v]\in {\bf Z}_{p}$ (denote by $s_{3}$ the resulting state).
+We assume that these changes are performed without modifying the values of any node in $P\setminus e_{k}$. \end{enumerate} then we can perform restoring moves on edges in $P\setminus e_{k}$ to bring back all values of this path $P$ to their values in $w_{1}$, except for nodes $v\in V_{k}$ for which the final value will be $\mu[v]$. \end{lemma}

-Observation~\ref{second} informally states that one can ``propagate a one`` along the path from $v_{1}$ to $v_{k}$ as long as vertices between the two are initially zero, and then restore the configuration (see Figures 2 and 3).
+Lemma~\ref{third} informally states that one can ``propagate a one`` along the path from $v_{1}$ to $v_{k}$ as long as vertices between the two are initially zero, and then restore the configuration (see Figures~\ref{forward} and~\ref{backward}, in which $\lambda =0$ and all sets $V_{i}$ have cardinality 1).